Irish Water: Litigation and criticism

 The company has been the subject of several civil cases, including one taken by Crohn's Disease sufferer Elizabeth Hourihane, and one taken by the Environmental Protection Agency (EPA) which initiated proceedings over the standard of water in County Donegal.

 In 2014 and 2015, local protests were encouraged by residents across the country, and supported by Sinn Féin, Socialist Party, Socialist Workers Party, Éirígí, Republican Sinn Féin, 32 County Sovereignty Movement, Communist Party of Ireland, Workers' Party, Workers Solidarity Movement, Direct Democracy Ireland along with trade unionists and other civil society organisations.
 Those opposed to the plans physically blocked the installation of water meters and demonstrated against the introduction of water charges.
-A demonstration that took place in Dublin on 11 October 2014 involved approximately 130,000 (4% of Ireland's population).
+A demonstration that took place in Dublin on 11 October 2014 involved over 50,000 people.
 The Irish Times newspaper conducted a poll the week before which found that 33% of people intended to boycott water charges.
 Also on 11 October, Paul Murphy, an anti-austerity candidate, won the Dublin-West by-election.
 This resulted in journalist Fintan O'Toole describing 11 October 2014 as the 'Water Rebellion'.
-Further demonstrations took place in key provincial towns and cities in November 2014, and on 10 December 2014 approximately 100,000 people protested in Dublin against water charges, with the Gardaí (police) setting up barricades to establish a seclusion zone around government buildings.
+Further demonstrations took place in key provincial towns and cities in November 2014, and on 10 December 2014 approximately 100,000 people protested in Dublin against water charges, with the gardaí setting up barricades to establish a seclusion zone around government buildings.
 In response protestors blockaded roads and bridges in the city centre, postponing bus services, until the early hours of the next morning.
 Community groups set up to oppose water meters also reportedly physically removed water meters in the days after the protest.

 The utility and associated charges were also a feature in the 2016 general election, with a number of parties and candidates campaigning specifically on the issue.

-Water charges were suspended in the months following the election, and an 'expert commission on the funding of water services' established to assess the issue.
-The commission published a report on 29 November 2016 which recommended that normal household water usage should be paid for by the State, with excessive usage paid for by the consumer in a "polluter pays" model.
+Water charges were suspended in the months following the election, and an "expert commission on the funding of water services" established to assess the issue.
+The commission published a report on 29 November 2016 which recommended that normal household water usage should be paid for by the State, with excessive usage paid for by the consumer on the polluter pays principle.